Helping your child manage their feelings with acceptance and validation

-Importantly, validation of emotions does not mean you are validating and accepting how they might be behaving in that moment.
+Importantly, validation of emotions does not mean you are validating and accepting how they might be behaving at that moment.
 Let’s say something happens and your child becomes upset, is crying and starts hitting you.
 You can send a message that accepts and validates their emotions, while also sending a message that their hitting behaviours are not ok.
 For example, you might say something along the lines of ‘I know it’s sad/disappointing/upsetting that …happened.
 It’s not ok to hit though’.

-Then depending on their age, how they are coping in that moment, you might implement a consequence for the behaviour, help your child calm down and/or use it as an opportunity to teach your child what to do in such a situation.
+Then depending on their age, how they are coping at that moment, you might implement a consequence for the behaviour, help your child calm down and/or use it as an opportunity to teach your child what to do in such a situation.

 How to accept and validate emotions.